 the “weak” brother for whom Christ died (v.
 15).

-thou set at nought thy brother?
-For we shall all stand before the judgment seat
+why dost thou set at nought thy brother?
+For we shall all stand before the

-doubtful cases is the shadow of Christ’s judgment seat, before which we
+disfellowshiping doubtful cases is the shadow of Christ’s judgment seat,

-strength, either to strengthen others or to entrench themselves in
+they used their strength, either to strengthen others or to entrench themselves

-“superior” positions.
-The “weak” will no doubt be judged
+in “superior” positions.
+The “weak” will no doubt be

 precision in the deeper principles of truth: